 While the estimation is running, the plots update and a dialog showing estimation progress appears.
 The progress dialog shows the estimation iterations, the number of times the model has been evaluated (F-count), and the estimation cost at each iteration.

 After a number of iterations the estimation converges and terminates.
 The model is updated with the estimated parameters and the estimation results are saved in the data browser.
 To see the details of the estimation result, right-click

 It is important to validate the estimation results against other experiments.
 A successful estimation will not only match the experimental data that was used for estimation but also other independent measured data that were collected in experiments.

 To select experiments for validation, click the Validation tab and click Select Experiments.
 Select both

 ValidationData2 for validation.

 Click Select Results to Validate to select the estimation result(s) to use for validation.
 Select

 Use current parameter values.

-The valdiation plots confirm that our estimation was successful, showing that the estimated parameters are robust enough to handle a variety of inputs.
+The validation plots confirm that the estimation was successful.
+The plots also show that the estimated parameters are robust enough to handle a variety of inputs.